 White flat-roofed cottages ascend up a slope from a golden, shallow, sandy beach, forming a light belt around the north side of the castle on the hill, over the tranquil waters of a broad, rocky harbor.
 The Acropolis of Lindos' majestic fortress sits enthroned above.
 The pillars of a dainty small temple, once devoted to the goddess Athena Lindia, can be seen behind the warlike walls if you look closely.

-5000 years of history and human life are watinig be be explored here - a whole day and evening may not be enough!
-If you would like to swim, the most promising place is at the St. Paulis bay, at the back of the Acropolis.
-This is where apostle Paul once stepped on Rhodian soil.
-From there you can see the castle and temple from a whole different angle
+Here, 5000 years of human history and life await exploration - a full day and evening may not be enough!
+If you want to go swimming, the best spot to go is the St. Paulis bay, which is located behind the Acropolis.
+The apostle Paul once walked on Rhodian soil here.
+From there, you may get a new perspective on the castle and temple.

 You will find the most important archaeological monuments within the enclave of the Citadel, although quite a number of interesting remains are scattered at various points within the town and in its immediacies.
 A road leads high up to the Acropolis.
 The medieval walls are the first ruins you will encounter - fortifications built by the Crusaders (early 14th century) on the remains of earlier defenses, both Byzantine and ancient.
 There are also some towers along the medieval walls, which follow the natural contours of the high ground.

 What draws visitors to Lindos year after year?
 Friendly locals, a puzzling network of beautiful cobblestone alleyways to explore, and the amazing Lindos Acropolis that may be reached on foot.
 The incredible array of international restaurants, traditional taverns, trendy pubs, lively clubs, as well as the vibrant exhibition of local handicrafts and boutiques, are all there in abundance.
 You will experience an definite sense of belonging, and lovely sandy beaches with clear, blue water will lure you during the day (and why not, during the night as well).